ericsonga/APCSAReview/README.md

-# APCSAReview
+# CSAwesome
-This is an eBook curriculum for the 2019 Advanced Placement Computer Science A Exam.
+This is an eBook curriculum for the AP Computer Science A Exam on Runestone.

 # Authors
-Most of the book was written by Barbara Ericson of Georgia Tech - @ericsonga Many undergraduate students and high school students in Georgia also contributed to the ebook.
+This book is based on the Java Review ebook  written by Barbara Ericson of University of Michigan - @ericsonga

-This book was revised by Beryl Hoffman from the Mobile CSP project in 2019 for the 2019 AP CS A exam.
+This book was revised by Beryl Hoffman of Elms Colleg and the Mobile CSP project in 2019 for the 2019 AP CS A exam.

+Many others have contributed.
 For the most up to date listing of who contributed to the ebook see the preface in Unit 1.